Chinese hwamei: Description

 It is 21 to 25 cm long with broad, rounded wings and a fan-shaped tail.
 The plumage is mostly reddish-brown with dark streaks on the crown, back and throat.
 There is a white ring around the eye which extends backwards as a white stripe.
 The bill and feet are yellowish.
-Birds on Hainan Island (L. c. owstoni) are paler below and more olive-coloured above.
+Birds on Hainan Island (G. c. owstoni) are paler below and more olive-coloured above.
 The Taiwan hwamei is greyer and more streaked and lacks the white markings on the head.

 The song is a loud, clear, varied whistling with regular repetition and imitations of other birds.
 The call is a rasping whistle or rattle.

 Distribution and habitat

 The nominate subspecies G. c. canorus occurs across south-eastern and central China and in northern and central Vietnam and Laos.
 The race G. c. owstoni is found on Hainan.

+The bird inhabits scrubland, open woodland, secondary forest, parks and gardens up to 1800 metres above sea level.
+It is common in much of its range and is not considered a threatened species.

 G. c. canorus has been introduced to Taiwan, Singapore, Japan and Hawaii.
 In the Hawaiian Islands it was introduced in the early 20th century and now occurs in both native forest and man-made habitats.
 It is common on Kauai, Maui and Hawaii Island but less so on Oahu and Molokai.
+The Chinese hwamei was introduced to Taiwan in large numbers in the 1980s and hybridisation with the native Taiwan hwamei is occurring which may threaten the genetic uniqueness of the latter form.